MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 The graph is derived by calculating the following figures for each day (`day_date`):

-* [Others @ UoM](#others--uom): The count of users who belong to non-UoM projects running instances in UoM data centers on the `day_date`.
+* [Others @ UoM](#others--uom): The number of users who belong to non-UoM projects running instances in UoM data centers on the `day_date`.
-* [UoM @ elsewhere only](#uom--elsewhere-only): The number of users belonging to UoM projects who are running instances only in data centers that do not belong to UoM on the `day_date`. are running instances in both UoM and non UoM data centers on the `day_date`.
+* [UoM @ elsewhere only](#uom--elsewhere-only): The number of users belonging to UoM projects who are are running instances only in non UoM data centers on the `day_date`.
 * [UoM @ UoM only](#Auom--uom-only): The number of users belonging to UoM projects who are running instances only in the UoM data centers on the `day_date`.
-* [UoM @ UoM and elsewhere](#uom--uom-and-elsewhere): The count of users belonging to UoM projects who
+* [UoM @ UoM and elsewhere](#uom--uom-and-elsewhere): The number of users belonging to UoM projects who have running instances in both UoM and non Uom data centers on the `day_date`.

 ## The NeCTAR reporting database

 The NeCTAR reporting database is the one against which we were requested to run our reports.
-It is a set of tables populated by a python script that queries the production data and dumps it into the reporting database.
+It is a set of tables populated by a python script that queries the production data and dumps it into the reporting database at 10 minut intervals.

 The source OpenStack tables have data that is dirty.
 This is due to changes in the tables over time, errors in production etc. Hence the data in the